Chart Color Schemes

 Employment

-Toodyay has a balanced workforce with white and blue collar jobs, with prominent essential services sectors.
-Its unemployment rate is 2.3%, as per AreaSearch's statistical area data aggregation.
+Toodyay has a balanced workforce with both white and blue collar jobs, with essential services sectors well-represented.
+As of September 2025, the unemployment rate is 2.3%, according to AreaSearch's statistical area data aggregation.
+In September 2025674 residents are employed, with an unemployment rate of 1.0% below Rest of WA's rate of 3.3%.

-Agriculture, forestry & fishing, however, has limited presence with 3.5% employment compared to 9.3% regionally.
-The area may offer limited local employment opportunities, as suggested by the Census working population vs resident population count.
-Over the 12 months to September 2025, labour force levels decreased by 4.0%, and employment declined by 3.4%, leading to a fall in unemployment rate of 0.6 percentage points.
-In contrast, Rest of WA saw employment grow by 1.4% and labour force expand by 1.2%, with unemployment falling by 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Toodyay's employment mix suggests local employment should increase by 6.1% over five years and 13.0% over ten years, though this is a simplified extrapolation for illustrative purposes and does not consider localised population projections.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, Toodyay's labour force decreased by 4.3%, with employment decreasing by 3.7%, causing unemployment to fall by 0.6 percentage points.
+In contrast, Rest of WA saw employment grow by 1.4% and the labour force expand by 1.2%, with unemployment falling by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Toodyay's employment should increase by 6.1% over five years and 13.0% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.

 Frequently Asked Questions - Employment